sd411/NLP/README.md

 4 .
 Topic Modelling Using LDA and NMF on quora dataset

 5 .
-Text Generation Using LSTMs (trained on Moby DIck Novel)
+Text Generation Using LSTMs (trained on Moby Dick Novel)

     Download the pretrained model and tokenizer from : https://drive.google.com/drive/folders/14DwEQGGxnoPGiIzhDIDrvEd1MvoMy46u?usp=sharing